cosmicexplorer/ceed/AST.md

 AST node reference.

-A `Name` is a token newly created in a declaration which must be unique.
-A `Type` is some type declared previously. `?` before a field means it is optional. `NameRef` resolves to a type during type checking, and to a location in memory during codegen.
+A `Name` is a token newly created in a declaration which must be unique. `?` before a field means it is optional. `NameRef` resolves to a type during type checking, and to a location in memory during codegen.

-# Type
+# TypeRef
 Not a declaration!
 - modifiers: list<`SomeString`>
+- name: `NameRef`

+## AnonymousTypeRef
-- name: list<`SomeString`>
+- name: `TypeDeclaration`

 # Declaration
 ## TypeDeclaration
 - typedef
-    - fromType: `Type`
+    - fromType: `TypeRef`
     - toType: `Name`
 - struct
     - ?name: `Name`